 Kevin Eskola

-This sample cover letter for an internal position is effective because it’s concise, positive, and direct.
+Besides being concise, positive, and direct, this sample cover letter for an internal position is effective because it:

-His transfer cover letter also shows management that he’s loyal, and goal-oriented enough to advocate for himself — both attributes of a strong employee.
+This transfer cover letter also shows the management that the candidate is loyal, and goal-oriented enough to advocate for himself, both attributes of a strong employee.

 Cover letter for promotion example